 There are also features for sharing digital keys and restricting access for some digital keys, so you can limit the maximum speeds for a teenager, for example.

-Car Keys will work through an NFC-based Digital Key 2.0 specification that's developed by the Car Connectivity Consortium (CCC), which Apple is a member of.
+Car Keys works through an NFC-based Digital Key 2.0 specification that's developed by the Car Connectivity Consortium (CCC), which Apple is a member of.
 The Digital Key 2.0 specification establishes a secure connection between mobile devices and vehicles over NFC.

 How does Car Keys work?